singer-io/tap-klaviyo/README.md

     }
     ```

+3. Run discover command and save catalog into catalog file

+    ```bash
+    tap-klaviyo --config config.json --discover > catalog.json
+    ```

+4. Select streams to sync in catalog.json file
+This [link](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md) explains the process of formatting catalog.json for stream selection (scroll to "Stream/Field Selection).

+*Option 1:*
+To select a stream to sync, add {"breadcrumb": [], "metadata": {"selected": true}} to its "metadata" entry.

+The following example syncs the pipelines stream:

+...
+    "type": [
+      "null",
+      "object"
+    ],
+    "additionalProperties": false
+  },
+  "stream": "pipelines",
+  "metadata": [{"breadcrumb": [], "metadata": {"selected": true}}]
+},
+...

+*Option 2:*
+Add "selected": true to the stream's schema.

+...
+"tap_stream_id": "workflows",
+"key_properties": [],
+"schema": {
+  "selected": true,
+  "properties": {
+    "_pipeline_id": {
+      "type": [
+        "null",
+        "string"
+      ]
+...

+*Option 3:*
+You can use an [open-source tool called Singer Discover](https://github.com/chrisgoddard/singer-discover) to format the catalog.json file.

-3. [Optional] Create the initial state file
+5. [Optional] Create the initial state file

-    You can provide JSON file that contains a date for the metrics endpoints to force the application to only fetch events since those dates.
+    You can provide a JSON file that contains a date for the metrics endpoints to force the application to only fetch events since those dates.
 If you omit the file it will fetch all
     commits and issues.

     ```json